 British champion Tommy Ward has been added to Steve Wraith's Darlington fight night at the end of the month.

 The West Rainton super bantamweight has been added to the May 26 bill at the Dolphin Centre, as he prepares for another title bout in August.

 Ward has cut a frustrated figure in recent weeks as his proposed rematch with James 'Jazza' Dickens was put back.

-The duo were set to clash for his British title later this month, most likely on the Lee Selby v Josh Warrington Frank Warren-promoted Battle of Britain card in Leeds.
+The duo were set to clash for the British title later this month, most likely on the Lee Selby v Josh Warrington Frank Warren-promoted Battle of Britain card in Leeds.

 But, with Warren not naming a date or venue for the encounter, the British Boxing Board of Control have taken the step of putting the bout back out for purse bids.

 As a result, the 23-year-old, unbeaten in 23 fights, will have a tune up in just over three weeks in preparation of getting back out against Dickens in August.

 Meanwhile, trainer Peter Fury has described another Hartlepool boxing talent Savannah Marshall as 'special' ahead of her professional UK debut.